-The city will come together this Sunday 13 November to honour those who have made sacrifices in times of conflict past and present.
+The city will come together on Sunday 12 November, to honour those who have made sacrifices in times of conflict past and present.

-There will be a laying of wreaths at Norwich War Memorial and prayers, followed by a last post to mark the start of a two-minute silence at 11am.
+Then there'll be a laying of wreaths at Norwich War Memorial and prayers, followed by The Last Post (the traditional final salute to the fallen) to mark the start of a two-minute silence at 11am.

 After a blessing, the parade will march off at around 11:05am, from St Peters Street, down Gaol Hill, along London Street, Opie Street, Castle Meadow, Agriculture Hall Plain, Upper King Street, Tombland to Norwich Cathedral.